top of page

 31 May 2024

 At the 22 February NICF Hui further decisions made to continue to meet and collaborate and unite - Kotahitanga.
 A Hui Taumata will be held.
+Click the links to more info or the official website.

 STAY INFORMED